erikgaas/erikg/blogposts/sample_blog.md

 ## Making solo webapp development possible

-If you're like me, you have a graveyard of personal projects that you have started and never finished.
-It's not the end of the world, I've learned a lot from unfinished work, but it's not always satisfying.
-Lately I wanted to change that so I went deep into React, FastAPI, AWS, and Terraform.
-Again, I learned a ton, but touching all parts of the fullstack app means that nothing is great.
-Especially for web styling.
-I can try to learn flexbox over and over and still not have it stick in my brain.
-And fullstack development with this stack takes forever.
-I remember it took me 5 hours to figure out how to use 3rd party Oauth sign in.
-Fortunately there is a much better way and I'm very excited to share it with you.
+If you're like me, you have a graveyard of personal projects that you started but never finished.
+It’s not the end of the world—I've learned a lot from unfinished work—but it’s not always satisfying.
+Recently, I wanted to change that, so I dove deep into React, FastAPI, AWS, and Terraform.
+Again, I learned a ton, but touching every part of a full-stack app meant that nothing was great, especially web styling.
+I can try to learn flexbox over and over, yet it never seems to stick in my brain.

+Full-stack development with this stack also takes forever.
+I remember spending five hours just figuring out how to implement third-party OAuth sign-in.
+Fortunately, there’s a much better way, and I’m very excited to share it with you.

-This whole site is built with FastHTML and MonsterUI.
-They are quite new libraries and they make making a fullstack webapp a breeze.
-Take this site as an example.
-It has a database, authentication, contact forms, mobile responsiveness, and light/dark mode.
-Far more than I would ever dreamed being able to put into my own site.
-And of course blog support!
-It was still a chunk of work but this took me about two weeks of evening work and some weekend free time.
-I shouldn't be able to make something like this myself in such a short amount of time. 😄 If I can do it you can too.
-There is so much to go over, but allow me to talk high level about what FastHTML and MonsterUI are and why they make me so much more productive.
+This entire site is built with FastHTML and MonsterUI—two relatively new libraries that make full-stack web app development a breeze.
+Take this site as an example: it has a database, authentication, contact forms, mobile responsiveness, and light/dark mode—far more than I ever dreamed of implementing in my own project.
+And, of course, blog support!

+It still required effort, but I built all of this in about two weeks of evening work and some weekend free time.
+I shouldn't have been able to make something like this myself in such a short period. 😄 If I can do it, you can too.
+There’s so much to cover, but let’s start with a high-level look at what FastHTML and MonsterUI are and why they make me so much more productive.

 ## Reducing Integration Costs

-On my front page you can see cards which show the latest blog posts.
-This queries the database and fills in the relevant information.
-In FastAPI you would do something like this and it would return JSON to you:
+On my front page, you can see cards displaying the latest blog posts.
+These query the database and fill in relevant information.
+In FastAPI, you would typically do something like this to return JSON:

 ```python
 @app.get("/api/blogs")